Leavening Agents

 The tradeoff is flavor.
 The extended fermentation and the acids produced by the bacteria give sourdough its characteristic tang and complexity.
 A mature starter also improves shelf life and creates a more digestible bread.
 If you're getting started, our sourdough starter guide walks through the process from day one.

-Chemical leaveners produce CO₂ through an acid-base reaction rather than biological fermentation.
-They work fast — often in minutes — which makes them essential for quick breads, muffins, cookies, pancakes, and cakes where you don't want to wait hours for dough to rise.
+Chemical leaveners produce COâ‚‚ through an acid-base reaction rather than biological fermentation.
+They work fast, often in minutes, which makes them the go-to for quick breads, muffins, cookies, pancakes, and cakes.

 Baking soda (sodium bicarbonate)